Citrix-TechSpecialist/Introduction-to-DevOps/PITCHME.md

 ### CI/CD: CodeFresh

-Continuous integration and continuous deployment (CI/CD) automates building, testing, and storing of Docker images to a registry by parsing files from GitHub:
+Continuous integration and deployment (CI/CD) automates building, testing, and storing of Docker images to a registry by parsing files from GitHub:

   * `Dockerfile` : Recipe package and build a service into a container.